 When Do Babies Suffer Constipation?

-An infant will suffer constipation throughout the day, since they are expected to poop at least three times daily.
+An infant may suffer constipation throughout the day, since they usually poop at least three times daily.
 If your baby has a specific rhythm of feeding and pooping, you’ll know something’s wrong when that rhythm is interrupted.

 For babies, constipation is a painful experience.
 When babies experience pain, they will cry to let you know.
 If your baby is crying and hasn’t pooped in a while, all signs point to infant constipation as the problem.